wp-plugins/draw-attention/README.txt

 - Custom layout options (change position of more info box or use a lightbox)

 == Screenshots ==
+1. Draw your highlightable areas right in the dasbhoard
+2. Site visitors can click to learn more about your highlighted areas
+3. Upload a floor plan and show detail photos for each room
+4. Customize the colors and appearance of the highlighted areas
+5. Customize the colors and appearance of the highlighted areas

 == Changelog ==

+= 1.1 =
+Change Draw Attention CPT icon in dashboard

 = 1.0.2 =
 Fix issue with saving data